sabertazimi/awesome-notes/notes/web/css/cssBasicNotes.md

 }
 ```

-`background-blend-mode` is used for multiple background images
+`background-blend-mode` is used for multiple background images:

 ```html
 <div class="container"></div>